PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FINDINGS

-Additionally, we analyzed the children's post-study drawings to explore their perceptions of PACEE.
-Thirteen of the 16 children were able to accurately reconstruct key interaction scenes, such as the stage, parents, and audience, demonstrating strong memory retention.
-Their illustrations often conveyed positive emotions through visual cues, including smiley faces, hand-holding gestures, and a dominance of warm color palettes.
-For example, C1's drawing depicted the stage with smiling characters rendered in warm hues.
-Similarly, C5's drawing was colorful, featuring balloons, smiles, and hand-holding gestures.
+We also analyzed children's post-study drawings to understand their perceptions of PACEE.
+13 of the 16 children accurately reconstructed the interaction scenes (e.g., stage, parents, and audience) and frequently expressed positive emotions through visual cues such as smiles, hand-holding gestures, and warm color palettes.
+Additionally, most children (13/16) depicted PACEE as a friendly and supportive figure, often represented as smiling anthropomorphic characters or cartoon animals.

-Beyond scene recollection, the drawings revealed nuanced perceptions of PACEE itself.
-Thirteen of the 16 children portrayed PACEE as a friendly and supportive figure.
-Common representations included anthropomorphic characters with open arms and smiling faces (C1, C8, C12, C16), friendly cartoon animals like cats with smiles (C5, C6, C10), or simplified smiley-face icons (C3, C7, C13).
-Personalized elements, such as C9's drawing of PACEE resting on the child's own head, further implied emotional attachment.
-In contrast, three of the 16 children (C2, C4, C11) depicted PACEE as a machine-like figure with neutral or absent facial expressions.
-These children also had difficulty conveying scene details and emotions in their drawings.
-These findings suggest that perceiving PACEE as impersonal may correlate with lower engagement.